assiamoksit/movie-roi-sql-analysis/README.md

    couple of outlier hits carrying the whole category.
 A studio betting on horror because of this number alone would be misreading it.
-2. **Question the idea that a bigger budget is the "safer" choice.** Based on this data, it's actually the opposite — smaller, tighter budgets have historically paid off better, relatively speaking.
+2. **Question the idea that a bigger budget is the "safer" choice.** Based on this data, it's actually the opposite; smaller, tighter budgets have historically paid off better, relatively speaking.
 It might make sense to fund more smaller projects instead of pouring everything into one big one.
 3. **Take a closer look at September as a release window.** It's outperforming the usual